 SECTION 2.
 Persons twenty-one (21) years of age and over shall be eligible for election as regular members.
-Membership shall include Club privileges for spouses, and unmarried children under the age of twenty-three (23) years residing at home or away at school.
+Membership shall include Club privileges for spouses and unmarried children under the age of twenty-three (23) years residing at home or away at school.

 SECTION 3.
 Anyone applying for Limited-Use Membership must: (1) have been regular members in good standing for at least seven years, and (2) have no children participating in either the figure skating or hockey programs.
 The maximum number of Limited-Use Members shall be no more than 125, with the number to be accepted in any one year to be set annually by the Board of Governors.
 Club privileges shall be the same as a Regular Member.
 Membership shall include privileges for spouses and unmarried children under the age of (23) years.

 SECTION 4.
-The time to change membership status will be during the month of February in the year in which the change in classification of membership desired.
+The time to change membership status will be during the month of February in the year in which the change in classification of membership is desired.
 Members wishing to change membership status to Limited-Use Membership should provide written notice to the Chairman of the Membership Committee, stating that all criteria have been met.
-ALL membership changes MUST be made before April 1st unless communication regarding any special considerations (e.g. child applying to private school, possible move, etc.) is made to and granted by the Chairman of the Membership Committee.
+ALL membership changes MUST be made before March 1st unless communication regarding any special considerations (e.g. child applying to private school, possible move, etc.) is made to and granted by the Chairman of the Membership Committee.

-In the event that a Non-Resident Member moves their principal residence to within a 100 mile radius of New Canaan, such Non-Resident Member may either resign, or else declare to the Membership Committee their intent to transfer to either Regular, Limited, or Special membership, at which point such member shall be re-admitted through the normal membership process, and may be placed at or near the top of the new member wait list, at the discretion of the Membership Committee.
+In the event that a Non-Resident Member moves their principal residence to within a 100-mile radius of New Canaan, such Non-Resident Member may either resign, or else declare to the Membership Committee their intent to transfer to either Regular, Limited, or Special membership, at which point such member shall be re-admitted through the normal membership process, and may be placed at or near the top of the new member waitlist, at the discretion of the Membership Committee.

-If the Non-Resident Member chooses to transfer to Limited or Special membership and then wishes to change back to Regular Membership they will re-join the waiting list at the bottom along with other prospective members.
+If the Non-Resident Member chooses to transfer to Limited or Special membership and then wishes to change back to Regular Membership, they will re-join the waiting list at the bottom along with other prospective members.

 SECTION 6.
 Anyone being considered for Special Membership must be: (1) a current full-time New Canaan Country School Teacher or Administrator; (2) a travel team coach (proposed by the Hockey Policy Committee); (3) a director of hockey, a director of junior hockey, or figure skating professional; or (4) a full-time, salaried employee of the New Canaan Police or Fire Department, or full-time, salaried clergy member in New Canaan, all of whom shall reside in the Town of New Canaan.
 Special Members will be assessed Special Member annual dues and all applicable program fees.
 Special Members may invite guests in accordance with the Club’s guest policy.
-Children of Special Members may participate in the Club’s travel hockey program, upon approval of the Board.
+Children of Special Members may participate in the Club’s travel hockey program upon approval of the Board.
 Travel coaches are not permitted to coach their own children unless approved by the Board.
 It is also understood that anybody applying for special membership under category 4 above shall, before being admitted as a Special Member, be introduced to the Club in accordance with the membership procedure outlined in Article VII of these By-Laws.
-It is understood once said application is complete and approved by the membership committee, said applicant’s name shall be submitted to the Board for immediate admittance.
+It is understood that once said application is complete and approved by the membership committee, said applicant’s name shall be submitted to the Board for immediate admittance.

 Special Membership is an annual contract, which shall be reviewed by the Board of Governors once a year in September.
 Such annual review shall assess the status of and consider recommendations, if any, with respect to the specific Special Members.
 It is the expectation of the Board of Governors that, after three years, Special Members shall transfer their membership status to Regular Membership.